simonebonato/face_recognition_app/README.md

 # Folder structure

 ## Required libraries and downloads
-Download the program from this link.
+Download the program from this link:  (it may take a while) .
 After that unzip the FaceRec folder.
 Once the process is over, open the FaceRec folder, find the executable with the face icon and cut it outside of the folder.

 ## Directories